Guyana, South America

 Rev. Darrio Henriquo is the chaplain at the Port of Georgetown, the nation's capital.
 God brings men from around the world to him.
 He has the privilege of meeting them and serving their physical, emotional and spiritual needs.

 Through acts of kindness and words of counsel, they hear of God's love, forgiveness, peace and hope.
-He also serves the port's security guards.
+He also serves the port's truckers, security guards and longshoremen.

 Chaplain Darrio is a big bear of a guy with a Teddy bear heart.
 He knows working men, their struggles and temptations.